San Antonio Spurs: 1989–1997: The David Robinson era

 David Robinson was named NBA Most Valuable Player in 1995 and later helped the Spurs win its first NBA championship in 1999.

-Although there was speculation that Robinson might choose not to sign with the Spurs and to become a free agent once his Navy service ended, Robinson decided in the end to come to San Antonio for the 1989–90 season.
-While it was thought that Robinson's arrival would make the Spurs respectable again, no one expected what happened in his rookie season.
-Led by Robinson, 1989 draftee Sean Elliott from Arizona, and trade acquisition Terry Cummings from the Milwaukee Bucks, the Spurs achieved the biggest one-season turnaround in NBA history, finishing with a record of 56–26–vaulting from the worst record in franchise history to the best in franchise history.
-They also jumped all the way to first place in the Midwest Division, their first division title in seven years.
+Despite speculation that Robinson might become a free agent instead of signing with the Spurs, he decided to come to San Antonio for the 1989–90 season.
+His rookie season exceeded all expectations.
+Led by Robinson, 1989 draftee Sean Elliott from Arizona, and trade acquisition Terry Cummings from the Milwaukee Bucks, the Spurs achieved the biggest one-season turnaround in NBA history.
+Their record of 56–26 took them from the worst record in franchise history to the best in franchise history and their first division title in seven years.
 Robinson had one of the most successful rookie seasons for a center in NBA history, finishing the season as the unanimous Rookie of the Year while averaging 24.3 points and 12.0 rebounds.

 The Spurs began the 1990s with great optimism.
 The team became a perennial playoff presence, although unable to advance further than the second round of the NBA playoffs under Brown's tutelage.
 Midway through the 1991–92 season, McCombs fired Brown and replaced him with Bob Bass for the remainder of the season.
 Without a healthy David Robinson, the Spurs were swept out of the first round of the playoffs by the Phoenix Suns.
 McCombs made national headlines during the summer of 1992 with the hiring of former UNLV head coach Jerry Tarkanian.
 The Tarkanian experiment proved a flop, as the coach was fired 20 games into the 1992–93 season with the Spurs record at 9–11.
 After Rex Hughes filled the coaching shoes for one game, NBA veteran John Lucas was named head coach.
 It was Lucas' first NBA coaching assignment, although he had gained recognition in league circles for his success in helping NBA players rehab from drug abuse.
 The Lucas era started out successfully.
 His coaching propelled the team to a 39–22 finish over the rest of the regular season, and the team reached the Western Conference semi-finals.